 - Appliances.
 Pull out the plugs on appliances and devices when not in use.
 “Vampire electronics” continue to use energy even when they’re turned off or in sleep mode.

-- Instead of air con, open the windows and turn on the fans to save money and keep cool.
+- Instead of using the air conditioner, open the windows and turn on the fans to save money and keep cool.

 - Heating.
-Set heating thermostats to 67-68° F degrees during the day and less at night.
-By turning your thermostat back 10-15º for eight hours a day, you can save 5-15% per year on your heating bill.
+Set heating thermostats to 67-68°F during the day and less at night.
+By turning your thermostat back 10-15º for eight hours each day, you can save 5-15% per year on your heating bill.

 - Water heater.
 Reduce the temperature setting on your water heater.
 120º is adequate for most homes.